iBexal/FIRES/README.md

 FIRES was tested in python 3.12.x

-To set up a new python environment, make sure you have an anaconda installation (anaconda, miniconda, etc.), then run `conda create -n my_env_name python=3.12`
+OPTIONAL: To set up a new python environment, make sure you have an anaconda installation (anaconda, miniconda, etc.), then run `conda create -n my_env_name python=3.12`
 Ensure you then pip install atleast the following:

 - numpy